 Are our podcasts helping you to pray?

-On the St. Josemaria Institute Podcast we share weekly reflections by a priest of Opus Dei who, in the spirit of St. Josemaria Escriva, guide us in our daily life of prayer so that we can grow closer to God and share our source of happiness with others.
+On the St. Josemaria Institute Podcast we share weekly reflections by a priest of Opus Dei who, in the spirit of St. Josemaria Escriva, guide us in our daily life of prayer so that we can grow closer to God and become sowers of peace and joy in the world.

-The podcasts are meant to help you to devote time among your daily tasks to listen peacefully, to pray about the inspirations you receive from the meditation, and to examine your life in the presence of Jesus Christ: to see what is going well, to see what needs to change, to give thanks, and to make resolutions.
+The podcasts aim to help you set apart time from your daily tasks to listen peacefully, to pray and to examine your life in the presence of Jesus Christ: to see what is going well, to see what needs to change, to give thanks, and to make resolutions.

 St. Josemaria Escriva teaches us that: